ChristofferGreen/PathSpace/docs/design.md

 ### Scripting
 There will be support for manipulating a PathSpace through lua.
 Issuing an operator can then be done without having to reference a space object, like so: insert("/a", 5).
-But separate space objects could be created as variables in the script and could be used by the normal space_name.insert(… usage.
+But separate space objects could be created as variables in the script and could be used by the normal space_name.put(… usage.

 ### Command line
 Using a live script interpreter a command line can be written.